pjband/iul_generator/README.md

 - Python3
 - python-docx

-*To build* with cx_Freeze needs lxml in 'packages'
+Building with cx_Freeze is required lxml in 'packages'